korivernon/BlockChainCPP/README.md

 ## Improvements?
 There are several improvements that I would like to make to this project:
-- First, adding a graphical user interface
+- Adding a graphical user interface
-- Having it become a distributed ledger
+- Making the Blockchain into a distributed Ledger